ns96/CardputerMicTalk/Tab5MicTalk/README.md

 ### 4. Compiling

-1. Open `CardputerMicTalk.ino` in Arduino IDE.
+1. Open `tab5MicTalk.ino` in Arduino IDE.

 2. Ensure `webapp.h` and `spectrum.h` are in the same folder (tab).